the-pudding/svelte-templates/README.md

 ...then add them to `/src/components/Templates.svelte`, using a `<Template>` component.

 The website will automatically build & update (on Netlify) when changes are pushed.

+## Template guidelines

+By default, create an unstyled / MVP styled version.
+For an opinionated styling, put all CSS below the `/* gravy */` comment in your style tag.

+Make sure any UI elements either [two-way bind](https://svelte.dev/docs#bind_component_property) or [dispatch an event](https://svelte.dev/docs#createEventDispatcher) so the component can expose values.